onigoetz/imagecache/docs/laravel.md

-#Imagecache with Laravel Framework 4
+# Imagecache with Laravel 4

 If you've already installed a Laravel Package this will be nothing new to you.

 ### Dependency

-Add a dependency with this command : `composer require onigoetz/imagecache:dev-master`
+Add a dependency with this command : `composer require onigoetz/imagecache:1.1.*`

 ### Service Provider